 You can have a look at the campus in a 360-degree view.

-The Institute also has dormitories for 1000 students, including a hostel for Married students.
-The Institute will increase the number of dorms to 3000 in the years to come.
+The Institute also has dormitories for 3000+ students, including a hostel for Married students.

 Spread over an area of 100-acres, the campus consists of a Sports Complex, a huge football ground, Fitness Centre, Open-Air Theatre etc. amongst other things.
 Like IIM A, there is accommodation (studio apartments) for Married students.